 Note: While you are in school, you will be given the option to pay the interest on these loans.
 If possible, we highly recommend you make these payments.
 Unpaid interest will be compounded into the principal once you leave school making the total amount of interest paid higher.

-Parents may also choose to take out a Parent PLUS loan through the Department of Education to help with the cost of your education.
-The amount for which parents are eligible to apply is listed on the Award Summary.
+Graduate students may also choose to take out a Federal Graduate PLUS Loan through the Department of Education to help with the cost of your education.
+If you file the FAFSA, you have the option to apply for Federal Graduate PLUS Loan as a part of your financial aid package.
+To complete the application process once you are awarded, you must apply for the Graduate PLUS Loan online.
 Read about eligibility criteria and terms.

 Short-Term University Assistance